-This is a classic tale of a protagonist, in this case, a marketing email making a few wrong turns and ending up in the email equivalent of purgatory…the spam folder.
+Your email ROI reflects the overall success of all of your email campaigns.
+This is a classic tale of a protagonist, in this case, a marketing email making a few wrong turns and ending up in the email equivalent of purgatory… the spam folder.

 But before we get to that, let’s answer some questions.

 What is a spam folder and why do emails end up there?

 Emails are sent to the spam folder when the spam filter determines they are, well, spam.
 The spam filter stops emails from going to an inbox.